1990 - Developments in the sport of BMX.

 May 19 - 21st.
 The I.BMX.F.
 European Challenge Cup VII, Ponypark Slagharen in Holland.

 A double European Championship round for Superclass round 2.
-Special guest of honor during this ECC event was Mr. Tadashi Inoue - Japan, who together with organizer Gerrit Does is one of the original founders of the I.BMX.F.
+Special guest of honor during this ECC event was Mr. Tadashi Inoue - Japan, who together with organizer of this E.C.C.
+Gerrit Does, is one of the original founders of the I.BMX.F.
 Special prize for fastest laptime in Superclass.
-Co-sponsor of this event MCS Bicycles Inc. Here again some facts and figures.
+Co-sponsor of this event was MCS Bicycles Inc.- USA.
+Here again some facts and figures.

 Pre-entries for this event were 1643.
 The actual number of riders present during this event was 1533 (5.9% did not show up).
 Expert class had 846 entries, Girls class had 237 entries, Cruiser class 321 entries, Superclass 20" had 61 entries, Superclass 24" had 46 entries and Superclass Trophy did have 22 entries.
 In total 25 factory teams entered the Factory Team Trophy competition.
 15 countries were represented.
 They were: Latvia, Czechoslovakia, Italy, Austria, Sweden, Norway, Belgium, Switzerland, Denmark, Germany, England, France, Spain, Scotland and Holland.